 Q. How Do I Contact You?

 A. Either direct from the Contact Page, or just send an email to eolai at irishkc dot com.
 You can also contact me through my Twitter account.
 I should add that with IrishKC mostly dormant it’s not likely I’ll be in a position to post anything on the site for you - until further notice.

 Q. But where can I send you a postcard/food/money/hate mail?

--currently in Ireland I’m of no fixed abode which is not as glamorous as it sounds - I’ll post a mailing address here as soon as I have one.
+-currently in Ireland I’m of no fixed abode which is not as glamorous as it sounds - I’ll post a mailing address here if life ever settles down again.